riotkit-org/k3s-space-harbor/README.md

 - Secrets management: https://github.com/bitnami-labs/sealed-secrets
 - SMTP relay: https://artifacthub.io/packages/helm/docker-postfix/mail
 - Backup: Bahub (todo)
+- WireGuard VPN (if wanting to use VPN)

 Any of above components can be disabled in Ansible vars.